NoSloppy/EZ-POV/README.md

 - Click on the green "CODE" button on the main repo page https://github.com/NoSloppy/EZ-POV
 - Choose to "Download ZIP".
 - Once downloaded, highlight the .zip file, click "Extract" in pink in the window's top bar, then click "Extract All".
-- Click "Browse" and choose somewhere, like your Desktop.
+- Click "Browse" and choose somewhere logical, like inside 'ProffieOS/pov_tools'.
 Then click "Next".
 - Inside EZ-POV-master is an EZ-POV folder.
 That is the working directory from here on out.

 ### Make POV files